Picture of The JBL Go speaker on the charge.

 5. Done with JBL Go Hard Reset !

-The reset of the JBL Go 1 speaker is now done.
+The reset of the JBL Go is now done.
 Thus you may gift or sell it, or pair it again with your favorite Bluetooth devices.

 After hard reset, the speaker no longer automatically connects with any previously paired Bluetooth device that happens to be in range and in Bluetooth pairing mode.
 Thus, to re establish automatic BT pairing, you would first manually pair the Go with some device.
 Next, after that, any time that both this speaker, and that device have Bluetooth running, pairing would automatically take place again.